microsoft/vsts-zendesk-app/README.md

 ### Send updates from Visual Studio Team Services to Zendesk

-1. Open the admin page for the team project in Visual Studio Team Services
+1. Open the admin page for the team project in DevOps
 2. On the *Service Hooks* tab, run the subscription wizard
 3. Select Zendesk from the subscription wizard
 4. Pick and the Visual Studio Team Services event which will post to Zendesk